 Blade Size

 The first consideration is the bore.
-The bore on miter saws will vary from brand to brand, so we suggest taking a look at your user’s manual to make sure the blade will fit accordingly.
+The bore on miter saws will vary from brand to brand, so I suggest taking a look at your user’s manual to make sure the blade will fit accordingly.

 Compatibility

-As our experts said, saw blade sizes dictate the compatibility the saw blades have with your power tool.
+As I’ve said, saw blade sizes dictate the compatibility the saw blades have with your power tool.
 Miter saws including the powerful Ryobi miter saws come in a variety of types from sliding options to ones that specialize in bevel cuts.
 Blades can vary from 8, 10, and 12 inches, with 10 being the most common.

 Material